The Port of Hamburg, Germany

 OUR FAVOURITE THINGS TO DO

 We have visited Hamburg on more than one occasion.
-Very often it has been around the time of the Christmas Markets.
-The largest of them is situated in the square adjacent to the Rathaus and is a delightful mix of sights, sounds, smells and tastes (of course).
+Often we are there around the time of the Christmas Markets.
+The largest of those is situated in the square adjacent to the Rathaus.
+It is a delightful mix of sights, sounds, smells and tastes (of course).
 If you are there at the right time of day you may even see ‘fly by’ from Santa Claus!

 Our most recent visit was a New Year cruise on P&Os Aurora.
-We had time during the day to take an organised trip for a coach tour around the city and then a visit to ‘Miniatur Wunderland’.
+During the day we took an organised trip around the city and then a visit to ‘Miniatur Wunderland‘.

 The Miniatur Wunderland is, according to Guinness World Records, the largest model railway system in the world.
 The exhibition includes around 1,120 digitally controlled trains with more than 10,000 wagons and takes you on a tour around the world.
 It is constantly being updated and work goes on throughout the year to bring new exhibits to the public.

-As you go through this enormous building you can also see some of the workings, the workshop, souvenir shop and importantly a very welcome cafe.
+As we went through this enormous building saw some of the workings, the workshop, souvenir shop and importantly a very welcome cafe.

-One tip is to book your tickets in advance as this is a very popular attraction and some days can be sold out (it also saves on queuing when you get there).
-Another is to wear good walking shoes and if you find stairs difficult be prepared to wait for lifts (elevators).
+One tip – book your tickets in advance as this is a very popular attraction.
+Some days can be sold out but it also saves queuing when you get there.
+Another tip is to wear good walking shoess.
+If you find stairs difficult be prepared to wait for lifts (elevators).

-As mentioned, the most recent visit was to celebrate New Year.
-Viewpoints from the ship are recommended and the fireworks go off throughou the evening, with the main display at that magical time of midnight.
+We celebrated New Year aboard P&O Cruises Aurora.
+Viewpoints from the ship are recommended and the fireworks go off throughout the evening, with the main display at that magical time of midnight.

-Hamburg is undountedly a place we shall visit again and it remains to be seen whether it is the sights of the city, the smell of the Glug or the taste of the German beer or the brätwurst that draws us back.
+Hamburg is undountedly a place we will visit again.
+It remains to be seen whether it is the sights of the city, the smell of the Glug, the taste of the German beer or the brätwurst that draws us back.

 To check out our experiences in Hamburg just click the video below – and if you enjoy the content simply ‘Like’ and ‘Subscribe’ to see more (subscription is free).